 And the officers won’t be alone.
-Also attending this energetic global event will be thousands of the participants’ friends and families showing – and we’re guessing singing and shouting – their support.
+Also attending this energetic global event will be around 25,000 of the participants’ friends and families showing – and we’re guessing singing and shouting – their support.

 Belfast, naturally, couldn’t be more excited to be the key venue for this mega occasion!
 The city that Lonely Planet tipped as a “must-see” is bursting at the seams with excitement, not to mention some pretty brilliant attractions.

 It’s not all about the sports!

 How about the incredible Titanic Belfast exhibition – even movie director James Cameron gave this place the thumbs up?
 Or the musical sounds of Belfast’s music scene?
 Plus the plentiful pubs, restaurants and cafés that’ll swing open their doors to welcome you in?